 It was my first time to build a UI Kit, and I immediately fell in love with it.
 I found my passion in scanning the designs, pulling the essential elements out and organizing.
 The job was very satisfying.
 I realized building a UI Kit meant changing the designs to make it function more efficiently, also it meant better workflow for the developers as well.
 I was in charge of constructing the base for the new design system library, which the developers can reference as a "single source of truth".
 While organizing, the designs were cleaned up multiple times as many exceptional type sizes, colors, and padding issues were found.
 With the new design system library, the front-end developers were able to clean up their codes as well.
 When we needed something to change, it was very easy for them to find and fix it.

 This project was all about how function is important in product design.
 The work was all about "Does this work?", "Can the user understand what they're seeing?".
 We tried to find out how to organize data in a digestible way.
-It was the first time ever in Musicbed to have a detailed UI kit for the developers as well, and the team quickly realized how efficient it would be for them to fix things with design system library.
+It was the first time ever in Musicbed to have a detailed UI kit for the developers as well, and the team quickly realized how efficient it would be for them to fix things with the design system library.
 It was a win-win for all of us in the end.

-While working, I kept thinking about how to work in a time efficient way.
-This was my first project to dive into Sketch program, and I learned how to utilize symbols.
-As Sketch was not fully integrated into my work habit in the beginning, I had to adjust my short cut key habits, and think constantly on how to use symbols that could cut time on doing manual work.I learned how to organize layer panels, and grouping things in an efficient way.
+While working, I kept thinking about how to work in a time-efficient way.
+This was my first project diving into Sketch program, and I learned how to utilize symbols.
+As Sketch was not fully integrated into my work habit in the beginning, I had to adjust my shortcut key habits, and think constantly on how to use symbols that could cut time on doing manual work.I learned how to organize layer panels which allowed grouping things in an efficient way.
 Cleaning up the file was not only beneficial for me, it was good for the entire team.